-The Missile System Design Training course presents typical characteristics of missiles, historical development of subsystems, enabling technologies, and the state-of-the-art.
+The Missile System Design Training course presents typical characteristics of missiles, the historical development of subsystems, enabling technologies, and the state-of-the-art.
 Over seventy videos illustrate missile development activities and performance.
-Each attendee will design, build, and fly a small air powered rocket based on the analysis and prediction methods of the course.
-This Missile System Design Training course is based on the instructor’s 880 page AIAA textbook Missile Design and System Engineering, which includes free software.
+Each attendee will design, build, and fly a small air-powered rocket based on the analysis and prediction methods of the course.
+This Missile System Design Training course is based on the instructor’s 880-page AIAA textbook Missile Design and System Engineering, which includes free software.

 Upon completing this Missile System Design Training course, learners will be able to meet these objectives:

 - Key drivers in design, development, and system engineering.

 - Configuration sizing methods for aerodynamics, propulsion, weight, and flight trajectory.

 - Integration with aircraft, ground, and ship platforms.

 - Robustness, lethality, guidance, navigation, flight control, observables, survivability, safety, reliability, and cost.

 - Development of missile systems, subsystems, and technology.

 - We can adapt this Missile System Design Training course to your group’s background and work requirements at little to no added cost.

 - If you are familiar with some aspects of this Missile System Design course, we can omit or shorten their discussion.